Friendly Optometrist in Redmond, WA

 Most people are aware that sunlight contains visible light rays and also invisible ultraviolet rays that can tan or burn the skin.
 But what many don’t know is that the visible light emitted by the sun comprises a range of different-colored light rays that contain different amounts of energy.
 Blue light rays with the shortest wavelengths (and highest energy) are sometimes called blue-violet or violet light.
 This is why the invisible electromagnetic rays just beyond the visible light spectrum are called ultraviolet (UV) radiation.

-Most notably, the display screens of computers, electronic notebooks, smartphones and other digital devices emit significant amounts of blue light.
+Most notably, the display screens of computers, electronic notebooks, smartphones, and other digital devices emit significant amounts of blue light.
 The amount of HEV light these devices emit is only a fraction of that emitted by the sun.
-But the amount of time people spend using these devices and the proximity of these screens to the user’s face have many eye doctors and other health care professionals concerned about possible long-term effects of blue light on eye health.
+But the number of time people spend using these devices and the proximity of these screens to the user’s face have many eye doctors and other health care professionals concerned about possible long-term effects of blue light on eye health.

 Although more research is needed to determine how much natural and man-made blue light is “too much blue light” for the retina, many eye care providers are concerned that the added blue light exposure from computer screens, smartphones, and other digital devices might increase a person’s risk of macular degeneration later in life.